aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/encrytion-and-protection/worksheet-protection/_index.md

 ### **Protecting a Few Cells**

-There might be certain scenarios where you need to lock a few cells only in the worksheet.
-If you want to lock some specific cells in the worksheet, you have to unlock all the other cells in the worksheet.
-All the cells in a worksheet are already initialized for locking, you may check this opening any excel file into MS Excel and click the **Format | Cells...** to show **Format Cells** dialog box and then click the Protection tab and see a check box labeled "Locked" is checked by default.
+There might be certain scenarios where you need to lock only a few cells in the worksheet.
+If you want to lock some specific cells in the worksheet, you have to unlock all the other cells.
+All the cells in a worksheet are already initialized for locking.
+You may check this by opening any Excel file in MS Excel and clicking **Format | Cells...**, then selecting the **Protection** tab where the **Locked** check box is checked by default.

 Following are the two approaches to implement the task.

-**Method1:**
+**Method 1:**

 The following points describe how to lock a few cells using MS Excel.
-This method applies to Microsoft Office Excel 97, 2000, 2002, 2003 and greater versions.
+This method applies to Microsoft Office Excel 97, 2000, 2002, 2003 and later versions.

 1. Select the entire worksheet by clicking the Select All button (the gray rectangle directly above the row number for row 1 and to the left of column letter A).
-1. Click Cells on the Format menu, click the Protection tab, and then clear the Locked check box.
+2. Click **Cells** on the **Format** menu, select the **Protection** tab, and then clear the **Locked** check box.

-   This unlocks all the cells on the worksheet
+   *This unlocks all the cells on the worksheet.*

    {{% alert color="primary" %}}

-If the cells command is not available, parts of the worksheet may already be locked.
-On the Tools menu, point to Protection , and then click Unprotect Sheet .
+   If the **Cells** command is not available, parts of the worksheet may already be locked.
+On the **Tools** menu, point to **Protection**, and then click **Unprotect Sheet**.
    {{% /alert %}}

-1. Select just the cells you want to lock and repeat step 2, but this time select the Locked check box.
+3. Select just the cells you want to lock and repeat step 2, but this time select the **Locked** check box.
-1. On the **Tools** menu, select **Protection**, click **Protect Sheet**, and then click **OK**.
+4. On the **Tools** menu, select **Protection**, click **Protect Sheet**, and then click **OK**.

    {{% alert color="primary" %}}

-In the Protect Sheet dialog box, you have the option to specify a password and select the elements that you want users to be able to change.
+   In the **Protect Sheet** dialog box, you have the option to specify a password and select the elements that you want users to be able to change.
    {{% /alert %}}

-**Method2:**
+**Method 2:**

-In this method, we use Aspose.Cells API only to do the task.
+In this method we use only the Aspose.Cells API to perform the task.

 The following example exhibits how to protect a few cells in the worksheet.
-It unlocks all the cells in the worksheet first and then locks 3 cells (A1, B1, C1) in it.
+It unlocks all the cells first and then locks three cells (A1, B1, C1).
 Finally, it protects the worksheet.
-A row / column has a Style API that further contains a set Locked method .
-You can use this method to lock or unlock the row / column.
+A row/column has a Style API that further contains a **setLocked** method.
+You can use this method to lock or unlock the row/column.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectingSpecificCellsinaWorksheet-ProtectingSpecificCellsinaWorksheet.java" >}}

 ### **Protect a Row in the Worksheet**

 Aspose.Cells allows you to easily lock any row in the worksheet.
-Here, we can make use of [**applyStyle()**](https://reference.aspose.com/cells/java/com.aspose.cells/row#applyStyle-com.aspose.cells.Style-com.aspose.cells.StyleFlag-) method of [**Row**](https://reference.aspose.com/cells/java/com.aspose.cells/Row) class to apply Style to a particular row in the worksheet.
-This method takes two arguments: a [**Style**](https://reference.aspose.com/cells/java/com.aspose.cells/Style) object and [**StyleFlag**](https://reference.aspose.com/cells/java/com.aspose.cells/StyleFlag) struct which has all the members related to applied formatting.
+Here we can make use of the [**applyStyle()**](https://reference.aspose.com/cells/java/com.aspose.cells/row#applyStyle-com.aspose.cells.Style-com.aspose.cells.StyleFlag-) method of the [**Row**](https://reference.aspose.com/cells/java/com.aspose.cells/Row) class to apply a style to a particular row.
+This method takes two arguments: a [**Style**](https://reference.aspose.com/cells/java/com.aspose.cells/Style) object and a [**StyleFlag**](https://reference.aspose.com/cells/java/com.aspose.cells/StyleFlag) struct that contains all the members related to applied formatting.

 The following example shows how to protect a row in the worksheet.
-It unlocks all the cells in the worksheet first and then locks the first row in it.
+It unlocks all the cells first and then locks the first row.
 Finally, it protects the worksheet.
-A row / column has a Style API that further contains a setCellLocked method .
-You can lock or unlock the row / column using the StyleFlag struct.
+A row/column has a Style API that further contains a **setCellLocked** method.
+You can lock or unlock the row/column using the **StyleFlag** struct.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectRowWorksheet-ProtectRowWorksheet.java" >}}

 ### **Protect a Column in the Worksheet**

 Aspose.Cells allows you to easily lock any column in the worksheet.
-Here, we can make use of [**applyStyle()**](https://reference.aspose.com/cells/java/com.aspose.cells/column#applyStyle-com.aspose.cells.Style-com.aspose.cells.StyleFlag-) method of [**Column**](https://reference.aspose.com/cells/java/com.aspose.cells/Column) class to apply Style to a particular column in the worksheet.
-This method takes two arguments: a [**Style**](https://reference.aspose.com/cells/java/com.aspose.cells/Style) object and [**StyleFlag**](https://reference.aspose.com/cells/java/com.aspose.cells/StyleFlag) struct which has all the members related to applied formatting.
+Here we can make use of the [**applyStyle()**](https://reference.aspose.com/cells/java/com.aspose.cells/column#applyStyle-com.aspose.cells.Style-com.aspose.cells.StyleFlag-) method of the [**Column**](https://reference.aspose.com/cells/java/com.aspose.cells/Column) class to apply a style to a particular column.
+This method takes two arguments: a [**Style**](https://reference.aspose.com/cells/java/com.aspose.cells/Style) object and a [**StyleFlag**](https://reference.aspose.com/cells/java/com.aspose.cells/StyleFlag) struct that contains all the members related to applied formatting.

 The following example shows how to protect a column in the worksheet.
-It unlocks all the cells in the worksheet first and then locks the first column in it.
+It unlocks all the cells first and then locks the first column.
 Finally, it protects the worksheet.
-A row / column has a Style API that further contains a set Locked method .
-You can lock or unlock the row / column using the StyleFlag struct.
+A row/column has a Style API that further contains a **setLocked** method.
+You can lock or unlock the row/column using the **StyleFlag** struct.

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectColumnWorksheet-ProtectColumnWorksheet.java" >}}